By The Sure Bettor | Updated June 11, 2020

 - Low commission rate

 Some of the other most popular betting exchanges include:

 Before selecting your favourite betting exchange, it’s important to consider what you want to get out of your betting.
 The betting exchanges mentioned above all have different advantages and suit different bettors.
 The best betting exchange is very subjective so just bear this in mind when making a decision.

-There are smaller, less popular exchanges like Ladbrokes Exchange but I’ve stuck to the larger outfits in this article.
+There are also smaller, less popular exchanges like Ladbrokes exchange but I’ve stuck to the larger firms in this article.